Agathis macrophylla

-Agathis macrophylla known as Pacific kauri, is a coniferous tree native to the islands of the southwestern Pacific Ocean in tropical humid lowlands and lower montane regions, notably in Fiji, Vanuatu, and the Santa Cruz Islands.
+Agathis macrophylla, the Pacific kauri, is a species of coniferous tree in the family Araucariaceae, native to the islands of the southwestern Pacific Ocean in tropical humid lowlands and lower montane regions, notably in Fiji, Vanuatu, and the Santa Cruz Islands.
 The Pacific kauri is one of the largest and fastest growing species in its genus, and is important in forestry.